Charlie Zimmerman (American football): Coaching career

 In 1930, Zimmerman was hired as the athletic director and head football and basketball coach for The Lees–McRae Institute—now known as Lees–McRae College.
 He succeeded Dick Flinn, who resigned after one season.
 Zimmerman chose to coach the athletics at Lees–McRae over returning to Wake Forest as an assistant to his former coach, Pat Miller.
 In Zimmerman's first season as football coach, he led the team to a 2–4–2 record, including a 7–7 tie to his former team, Asheville High School.
 He resigned from all posts in 1932.

 In 1934, Zimmerman was hired as the line coach for Appalachian State under Eugene Garbee.
 He returned to coaching after practicing law in Boone, North Carolina.

 Personal life

 On November 19, 1928, Zimmerman's mother died, causing him to withdraw from Wake Forest.
 In January 1929, he received his license to practice law in North Carolina.

 Zimmerman served in the United States Navy during World War II and spent time as a court bailiff in Fresno, California.
 In June 1953 he suffered a fractured skull before dying on November 25, 1954, in Seattle.
 Prior to his death, he worked as a salesman while he studied law at the University of Washington School of Law.

+He was the uncle of singer-songwriter Tucker Zimmerman.